sfigg/commercialization-public/manufacture/desktop/configure-uefigpt-based-hard-drive-partitions.md

     create partition primary
     rem ==    b.
 Create space for the recovery tools === shrink minimum=500
-    rem       ** NOTE: Update this size to match the rem                size of the recovery tools
+    rem       ** Update this size to match the size of rem          the recovery tools (winre.wim)
-    rem                (winre.wim) plus free space                   **
+    rem          plus some free space.
+    rem          For drives over 128GB, we recommend rem          at least 990MB.                  **
     rem ==    c.
 Prepare the Windows partition ========= format quick fs=ntfs label="Windows"
     assign letter="W"